jpace/glark/README.md

     the values that can be used.

   * `--no-filter`:
-    Display the entire file(s).
-Useful to see highlighted matches as well as non-matching lines.
+    Display all lines, after highlighting matching expressions.
+This is useful to see highlighted matches as well as non-matching lines, essentially a `--context` of the entire file.

   * `-g`, `--grep`:
     Produce output like the (legacy) grep default: file names, no line numbers,